 Crawl-delay: The command should tell how many milliseconds a crawler (usually a search engines) should wait before loading and crawling page content.

 Note: that Googlebot does not acknowledge this command, but crawl rate can be set in Google Search Console.

 Sitemap: The command is Used to call out the location of any XML sitemaps associated with this URL.

 Note: This command is only supported by Google, Ask, Bing, and Yahoo search engines.

 Also Read : How to Flush the Rewrite URL’s or permalinks in WordPress Dashboard?

 All search engines support regular expressions that can be used to identify pages or subfolders that an SEO wants excluded.

-By the help of Pattern-matching in the robots.txt file, we can control the bots by the two characters are the asterisk (*) and the dollar sign ($).
+With the help of Pattern-matching in the robots.txt File, we can control the bots by the two characters are the asterisk (*) and the dollar sign ($).

 1. An asterisk (*) is a wildcard that represents the sequence of characters.

 2. Dollar Sign ($) is a Regex symbol that must match at the end of the URL/line.